gamejolt/doc-game-api/v1.x/sessions/index.md

 [__Check__](check.md)			| Checks if a session is open.
 [__Close__](close.md)			| Closes a session.

-## Example uses
+## Example Uses

 - Get a list of players that are currently playing your game.
 - Let others know whether a player is idle or not.

 ## Remarks

-Sessions are currently only shown to other users in the Public Chat.
-In the near future, this data will become more visible on the site, for example:
+Sessions are currently only shown to other users in Public Chat.
+In the near future, this data will become more visible on the site.
+For example:

-- Sessions will be shown as live activity to friends as Game Jolt becomes social.
+- Sessions will be shown as live to friends.
-- Gamers will be able to see which games they (and their friends) have invested the most time in.
+- Gamers will be able to see which games they (and their friends) have played and for how long.
 - Developers will be able to see the total play time of their games.

 ## Version history